 The Risk Management and Control System is dynamic, so the risks to be considered vary according to the circumstances in which the Group is operating.
-The risks associated with inflation, drought and those related with cybersecurity were especially important during 2023.
+The risks associated with commodity prices, natural disasters, food safety, cybersecurity aspects related with the web infrastructure and those deriving from regulatory changes, especially those related with the new Corporate Sustainability Reporting Directive (CSRD) and the Minimum Tax Directive setting a minimum effective tax rate (Pillar 2) were especially important during 2024.